-As validation of our technique, we serially excluded one of three ribosome profiling experiments from the positive training set, instead including the excluded set among unlabeled examples for subsequent retrieval [Figure 3.D].
+As a validation of our technique, we serially excluded one of three ribosome profiling experiments from the positive training set, instead including the excluded set among unlabeled examples for subsequent retrieval [Figure 3.F].
 The AUC for each of the ROC curves corresponding to these trials is similar: 0.82, 0.79, and 0.77.
-This suggests a high false-negative rate for ribosome profiling studies; predicted active uORFs, are reflective of those uORFs that additional experiments would discover are translated.
-The proportion of uORFs ultimately identified as positive from each ribosome profiling study, is shown in Figure 3.E.
-The results were similar for each of the ribosome profiling experiments, approximately 70% in each case (72% of Gao, 71% of Lee, 70% of Fritsch).
+This suggests a high false-negative rate for ribosome profiling studies; predicted active uORFs, reflect those uORFs that additional experiments would discover are translated.